• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • delirium (acute phase) / cognitive impairment (impaired memory, concentration, attention, etc.)

-• vegetative state or brain death
+• vegetative state or even brain death

-• severe global hypoxic encephalopathy with a persistent altered level of consciousness is often a consequence of hypovolemic or cardiogenic shock in the preoperative period, while qualitative disturbances are more consistent with multifocal involvement (embolization)
+• severe global hypoxic encephalopathy with a persistent altered level of consciousness is often a consequence of hypovolemic or cardiogenic shock in the preoperative period, while qualitative disturbances are more consistent with multifocal involvement (microembolization)

 • risk factors for encephalopathy